-EFI[TM] understands that security is one of the top concerns for business worldwide today, so we've built strong security features into the Fiery servers to protect companies' most valuable assets.
-We also proactively work with our global partners and our cross-functional teams to determine companies' current and future security requirements, so security is never an issue with our products.
-As always, we still recommend that end users combine Fiery security features with other safeguards, such as secure password and strong physical security procedures, to achieve overall system security.
+EFITM understands that security is one of the top concerns for business worldwide today, so we've built strong security features into the Fiery servers to protect companies' most valuable assets.
+We also proactively work with our global OEM partners and our cross-functional teams to determine companies' current and future security requirements, so security doesn't become an issue with our products.
+As always, we still recommend that end users combine Fiery security features with other safeguards, such as secure password and strong physical secuity procedures, to achieve overall system security.